FREELANCE GROOM AND NEED LIABILITY COVER?

 Public Liability insurance provides cover against claims made by a third party who has suffered an injury or property damage due to your negligence.

-As a BGA member you have access to the BGA Grooms Liability policy.
-It offers a comprehensive level of cover and is set at preferential rates for BGA members, allowing you to make a 10%* saving on the policy.
+Firstly you need to be a BGA member to gain access to the BGA Freelance Groom Liability policy.
+This insurance cover is set at preferential rates for BGA members, allowing you to make a 10%* saving.

 GET A QUOTE NOW